x6prl/adnihilum/README.md

 <a id="what-adnihilum-does-not-protect-against"></a>
 ### What Ad Nihilum does **not** protect against

-* **SWAPing:** The maximum size that may be locked into memory is very small by default for unprivileged users.
-Running the server by yourself you are responsible for possible swapping of the storage.
-Please refer to `storage_init` function in `storage.c` and `LOCK_MEMORY_TO_RAM` feature, that is OFF by default.
+* **Side channels & metadata:** Adversaries can learn **that** a secret was exchanged, when, and its approximate size (ciphertext length) from traffic patterns or logs.
+Also IP metadata.
+* **Post-decrypt mishandling:** Once the recipient’s browser shows plaintext, anything they copy/download/store (or their autosave/history/snapshots) is out of scope.
+* **Browser extensions & injected content:** Over-permissive extensions can access page DOM and the URL fragment; some “productivity” extensions phone home.
+* **Rendering in hostile containers:** In-app browsers (e. g. in Telegram) may inject code.
 * **Malicious front-end code:** If the served HTML/JS is modified (server compromise, CDN injection, extension injecting scripts), it can read `location.hash` and exfiltrate `K` before/after decryption.
 Fragment secrecy helps only if the JS is honest.
 * **Host/device compromise:** Keyloggers, clipboard snoopers, screen grabbers, MDM/AV hooks, corporate proxies, or a rooted/jailbroken phone will see plaintext or the fragment key.
-* **Browser extensions & injected content:** Over-permissive extensions can access page DOM and the URL fragment; some “productivity” extensions phone home.
-* **Side channels & metadata:** Adversaries can learn **that** a secret was exchanged, when, and its approximate size (ciphertext length) from traffic patterns or logs.
-Also IP metadata.
-* **Post-decrypt mishandling:** Once the recipient’s browser shows plaintext, anything they copy/download/store (or their autosave/history/snapshots) is out of scope.
+* **Visibility to local network/middleboxes:** Even with TLS, some enterprise TLS interception boxes (installed root CAs) can see all traffic and hence the page+JS (and thus the fragment).
 * **Protocol downgrade / misconfig:** Serving the client over HTTP or allowing old TLS ciphersuites invites active MitM before encryption happens client-side.
-* **Visibility to local network/middleboxes:** Even with TLS, some enterprise TLS interception boxes (installed root CAs) can see all traffic and hence the page+JS (and thus the fragment).
-* **Rendering in hostile containers:** In-app browsers (messengers) may inject code; they also love link-previews → DoS.
+* **SWAPing:** The maximum size that may be locked into memory is very small by default for unprivileged users.
+Running the server by yourself you are responsible for possible swapping of the storage.
+Please refer to `storage_init` function in `storage.c` and `LOCK_MEMORY_TO_RAM` feature, that is OFF by default.

 ---